ianwillis98/SpeedrunTools/README.md

 # Speedrun Tools

 Speedrun Tools is a [Bakkes Mod Plugin](https://bakkesplugins.com/) aimed at making speedrunning easier and more efficient.
-The following tools will only work in freeplay and workshop maps.
+The following tools will only work in freeplay and workshop runs.

 ## Download